avaneev/biteopt/README.md

 1. A cost-ordered population of previous solutions is maintained.
 A solution is an independent parameter vector which is evolved towards a better solution.
-On every iteration, the best solution is evolved.
+On every iteration, one of the 4 best solutions is evolved (best selection allows strategy to be less sensitive to noise).

 ![equation1](http://quicklatex.com/cache3/8b/ql_66f6b6e1379996e5dceb22a4238fb08b_l3.png)